guidove/ScenicAPI/README.md

 # Scenic-Integration
 Scenic Integration is for online route planners and apps that want to offer a navigation solution to their users.
 I.e. users can use Scenic to navigate routes they create or find on your website or in your app.

-This repository currently offers PHP, JavaScript and Swift Libraries to Integrate your website and iOS app with Scenic
+This repository currently offers direct Universal Links and PHP, JavaScript and Swift Libraries to Integrate your website and iOS app with Scenic.
+All integration options recognize if a user is browsing on an iOS device or not:
+- If the user is browsing on an iOS device or using your iOS App, and Scenic is installed, Scenic will automatically open upon clicking the link/button.
+If Scenic is not installed the Scenic App Store page will open.
+- If the user is not browsing on an iOS device the user is directed to a Scenic Webpage, upon where he/she can enter their Scenic credentials.
+The route is then uploaded to their Scenic account and upon opening Scenic on their device he/she will be notified that a route is ready to be imported.

 ## What's Scenic
 Scenic is a Motorcycle Navigation App for iOS (iPhone/iPad/iPodTouch).
 With Scenic users can prepare, navigate and record/track/document their Motorcycle Trips.
 For more information see [MotoMappers.com](http://www.motomappers.com) and [Scenic on the App Store](https://itunes.apple.com/us/app/scenic-tour-planner-navigation/id1089668246)